Vishal462/xvqa-explainable-vqa/README.md

 - **Closed vocabulary.** Answers are restricted to the 1,833 classes seen in GQA training.
 Out-of-vocabulary answers are unreachable by construction.
 - **Residual language bias.** The 19.59 pp Head–Tail gap is real.
 Debiasing objectives (LMH, RUBi) were not applied.
 - **Under-trained.** Validation accuracy was still rising at epoch 5; the run was stopped on compute budget, not convergence.
-- **Score-CAM cost.** 64 forward passes per explanation makes it impractical for real-time or batch use.
+- **Score-CAM cost.** Up to 64 masked image evaluations per explanation makes it impractical for real-time or batch use.
 - **Explanations are visual only.** The heatmap shows *where*, not *why*.
 It lacks textual rationale.

 ## Future work